Watching Simon Pegg stride through Great Northern ODEON on a Sunday afternoon is more than a little strange.

 “It comes down to Juno Temple’s character trying to save Theo as he drifts off further and further into mania.”

-Pegg went to great lengths to embody the character - with Theo being completely unfamiliar to anyone he’s ever played before.
+Pegg went to great lengths to embody the character during production – with the role of Theo so different to his usual roles.

 “I researched it thoroughly; it didn’t feel like a role I could just guess,” Pegg says.